Mike Gabbard: Political positions

+Same-sex marriage

-Gabbard opposes same-sex marriage and civil unions.
-He believes marriage should only be between a man and a woman.
+Gabbard previously opposed same-sex marriage and civil unions, believing that marriage should only be between a man and a woman.
+However, in March 2024 he voted to put Amendment 1 on the ballot and expressed support for same-sex marriage.
+Gabbard apologized for his previous opposition to same-sex marriage and stated that conversations with his daughter Tulsi led to him evolving on this issue.

+Environment

 In 2016, while serving as the Chair of the Water, Land, and Agriculture Committee, Gabbard authored a bill banning the sale of parts and products of endangered species.

 In 2018, Gabbard authored legislation that enacted a statewide ban on sunscreens that contained the controversial chemicals oxybenzone and octinoxate.
 The bill also included a ban on the pesticide chlorpyrifos, and upon enactment, Hawaii became the first state to ban the substance.

 In 2021, Gabbard reintroduced the Hawaii Cruelty Free Cosmetics Act, which passed the Hawaii State Legislature and would make Hawaii the sixth state to ban cosmetic animal testing, after having previously introduced the bill in 2018.
 He received Cruelty Free International's May 2021 award for Legislator of the Month.
 He also introduced and passed SCR44, a resolution which made Hawaii the first state to declare a "climate emergency".

 He is currently the Chair of the Agriculture and Environment Committee.

 Personal life

-Mike and his wife, Carol Porter, were married on December 27, 1968 in East Grand Rapids, Michigan.
-Porter was elected to and served on the Hawaii State Board of Education from 2000–2004.
-A socially-conservative Catholic, Gabbard serves as a lector at St. Jude Catholic Church in Makakilo, Hawaii.
-His daughter, Tulsi Gabbard, served as a member of the U.S. House of Representatives for Hawaii's second congressional district from 2013 to 2021 and was a candidate for the Democratic presidential nomination in 2020.